-Another video game example would be any of the Monkey Island games where Guybrush Threepwood has to use all manner of wacky items to save the day.
+Any of the Monkey Island games where Guybrush Threepwood has to use all manner of wacky items to save the day.
 One is in The Curse of Monkey Island, where you have to pour cooking oil on a guy's back so he'll get sun burnt and you can then peel off the skin on his back which just happens to have a map tattooed on to it.

-In Fallout 3, you can do things like make a gauntlet out of a monster's arm and a medical brace, make a nail-launching rifle out of a steam gauge assembly and a pressure cooker, or make a Flaming Sword out of motorcycle parts and a lawnmower blade.
+You can do things like make a gauntlet out of a monster's arm and a medical brace, make a nail-launching rifle out of a steam gauge assembly and a pressure cooker, or make a Flaming Sword out of motorcycle parts and a lawnmower blade.

-Also, by combining a leaf blower with a vacuum cleaner, you can build a cannon that launches anything you put in, from tin cans to teddy bears. or a toaster
+By combining a leaf blower with a vacuum cleaner, you can build a cannon that launches anything you put in, from tin cans to teddy bears. or a toaster

-In Fallout: New Vegas, when faced with a broken world item (fuse box, food processor...), you can either: go hunt for parts or use a high repair skill to fix it.
+When faced with a broken world item (fuse box, food processor...), you can either: go hunt for parts or use a high repair skill to fix it.
 Special mention for the food processor at Camp Mac Carran, which you can fix with a repair skill of 80 by using a paper clip, a swiss army knife and other stuff.

 The Infocom game Leather Goddesses Of Phobos revolves around MacGyvering a machine to prevent the titular aliens from turning the population of Earth into their sex slaves out of, among other things, a pair of cotton balls, a blender, and a small white mouse.